-13. Going concern: Unable to obtain sufficient appropriate audit evidence to determine whether the entity will continue as a going concern - disclaimer of opinion
+12. Going concern and reportable irregularity: Unable to obtain sufficient appropriate audit evidence to determine whether the entity will continue as a going concern - disclaimer of opinion and report on other legal and regulatory requirements

 - Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework - The directors have disclosed that the entity will be able to continue to operate as a going concern.
 The auditor is unable to obtain sufficient appropriate audit evidence to determine whether the entity will continue as a going concern.
-The matter is considered material and pervasive (i.e., a disclaimer of opinion is appropriate) - Key audit matters have not been communicated - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
-The auditor has determined that there is no other information other than the Directors' Report prepared in terms of the Companies Act of South Africa
+The matter is considered material and pervasive (i.e., a disclaimer of opinion is appropriate) - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary. - Reportable irregularity identified and reported in terms of section 45 of the APA.
+It has not been determined whether the reportable irregularity affects the fair presentation of the financial statements.
+Report on other legal and regulatory requirements